 sudo apt-get install dockbarx-themes-extra

-If all goes well, after applying all the above customization, your desktop should look like this.
+After applying all the above customization, your desktop should look like this if all goes well.

 Settings Changes for Productivity

-Now, coming to some tweaks of Xfce which I prefer to do.
-These are certain small settings changes for your desktop which makes your life easy and you can become more productive.
+Now, coming to some tweaks of Xfce, which I prefer to do.
+These are specific small settings changes for your desktop which make your life easy and you can become more productive.